 This is the year.
 For the first time in our family’s history, both sides will come together, in some sort of détente, to fight over the wishbone.

 Ever the gracious hostess, I will make sure my guests are comfortable and accommodated in my home.
 I’m making my list of needed ingredients; I’m getting out the linens to iron and the silver to polish.
 I’m making sure there are enough chairs and gravy boats.
-I’ll make both cornbread and rolls; we’ll make one turkey on a barbeque and one turkey in an oven.
+I’ll make both cornbread and rolls; we’ll make one turkey on a barbecue and one turkey in an oven.
 I’m planning on three types of pie and eight sides, just to make sure everyone is happy.
 I think I’ve got it worked out how we can serve wine and a non-alcoholic alternative without it being a problem.
 I’ve got cranberries eight different ways to satisfy the palettes involved.

 As crazy as it sounds, all this is easy compared to the big question lurking for that Thursday meal.
 The one thing that has me sitting on a time bomb is the blessing.
 Just how are we going to say grace this year?
 And how do we do this with so many different views of God sitting at my Thanksgiving table?

 We’ll have a full house of people that, besides having had different memories that form how they like their Thanksgiving, all have varying religious opinions on how degrees of Catholicism and Judaism forming how a blessing should be said, or not said, over this important family meal.

 For years my husband and I have shuttled between family homes, alternating each year so that we were never in the position of racing across town in crazy southern California traffic to try to eat two dinners, complete with double the calories.
 Outside of the Fourth of July, and a few other secular holidays like Labor Day or New Year’s, this is the only family-oriented holiday that my husband and I share.